julietusc/IMmuneCite_Manuscript/README.md

 Code and data to reproduce the comparison in "IMmuneCite: an open-source workflow for processing multiplex images and analysis of immune enriched spatial proteomic data".

-Pre-processing and clustering pipelines can be found under the "IMmuneCite_Pipeline" repository (https://github.com/julietusc/IMmuneCite_Pipeline.git)
+IMmuneCite pre-processing and clustering pipelines can be found under the "IMmuneCite_Pipeline" repository at https://github.com/julietusc/IMmuneCite_Pipeline.git

 Citation: